Complexity issues in some clustering problems in combinatorial circuits: Statement of Problems

+A cluster is defined as a subset of the vertices of a graph.
+If $C$ is a cluster in a graph, then an edge is said to be a cut-edge if it connects a vertex of $C$ to a vertex from $V\backslash C$.
+The degree of $C$ is the number of cut-edges incident with a vertex in $C$.

-Fanin and fanout of a vertex are the number of arcs of $G$ that enter and leave the vertex, respectively.
-An input or source is a vertex with fanin $0$, and the output or sink is a vertex with fanout $0$.
-As the example from figure \ref{DAGexample} shows, a network may have more than one source and sink.
+The fanin and fanout of a vertex are the number of arcs that enter and leave the vertex, respectively.
+A source represents a vertex with fanin equal to $0$, and a sink represents a vertex with fanout equal to $0$.
+As the example from Figure \ref{DAGexample} shows, a DAG may have more than one source and more than one sink.